malcolmosh/dispatchPi/README.md

 # dispatchPi
-## A connected e-paper picture frame, powered by a Raspberry Pi Zero
+## A communicating e-paper picture frame, powered by a Raspberry Pi Zero

 The frame's job is to display an image from a fixed URL at specific intervals.
 There is a Flask app hosted at this address.
 Whenever it is pinged, it pulls the latest image received in a Gmail inbox, with the help of the Gmail API and Auth 2.0.